-2.6 Nutritional intervention and the impact on muscle Assoc Prof Yusuf Ali health in elderly health Yusuf.ali@ntu.edu.sg This project aims to molecularly dissect pathways that are altered under (i) intermittent fasting conditions and (ii) plant- Website based nutritional intake.
-These dietary interventions are https://dr.ntu.edu.sg/cris/rp/rp00609 increasingly being suggested as disease-modifiers, but the molecular mechanisms that support these claims are still Assoc Prof Steven Burns not well-defined.
+interventions are increasingly being suggested as disease-modifiers, but the molecular mechanisms that support these claims are still not well-defined.
 With a focus on insulin sensitivity, immunology and metabolic organ homeostasis and health, the candidate will undertake a series of in vitro and in vivo experiments to understand the role of intracellular lipid regulation response to both dietary interventions.
 In collaboration with exercise physiologists from the National Institute of Education, candidate will also undertake a human study to validate translation and clinical relevance.
-(Co-sup) 2.7 In-vivo functional genetic screen to identify novel modulators of Non-Alcoholic Fatty Liver Disease Assoc Prof Torsten Wuestefeld (NAFLD) Torsten.Wuestefeld@ntu.edu.sg The project focuses on employing in-vivo mouse models that resemble and recapitulate human disease to study NAFLD disease progression.
+In-vivo functional genetic screen to identify novel modulators of Non-Alcoholic Fatty Liver Disease (NAFLD) The project focuses on employing in-vivo mouse models that resemble and recapitulate human disease to study NAFLD disease progression.
 Our preliminary results have identified several shRNAs that confer a negative or positive effect on the regenerative capacity of the hepatocytes.
-Further approach will be focused on validation of these shRNAs, such as their cell migration and cell proliferation characteristics using various in-vitro assays, followed by selection of the top performing shRNAs for in-vivo validation.
+Further approach will be focused on validation of these shRNAs, such as their cell migration and cell proliferation characteristics using various invitro assays, followed by selection of the top performing shRNAs for in-vivo validation.
 In addition, combined transcriptomic and proteomic approaches will be undertaken to unravel new insights with the aim of identifying targets for therapeutic intervention and treatment of the disease.
-2.8 Identification of novel senolytic targets for improving liver regeneration Assoc Prof Torsten Wuestefeld The project focuses on conducting in vivo & in vitro functional genetic screens to identify targets to eliminate senescent cells.
-Senescent cells are known to drive inflammaging attenuating the regenerative capacity of the liver.
-Through a negative selection screen in senescent cells we can identify vulnerabilities of these cells.
-The goal Torsten.Wuestefeld@ntu.edu.sg
+Identification of novel senolytic targets for improving liver regeneration The project focuses on conducting in vivo & in vitro functional genetic screens to identify targets to eliminate senescent cells.
+Senescent cells are known to drive muscle health in elderly health are altered under (i) intermittent fasting conditions and (ii) plant-based nutritional intake.
+These dietary